xen-project/xen/docs/misra/deviations.rst

          - __emulate_2op and __emulate_2op_nobyte
          - read_debugreg and write_debugreg

+   * - R7.1
+     - It is safe to use certain octal constants the way they are defined in specifications, manuals, and algorithm descriptions.
+Such places are marked safe with a /\* octal-ok \*/ in-code comment.
+     - Tagged as `safe` for ECLAIR.

    * - R7.2
      - Violations caused by __HYPERVISOR_VIRT_START are related to the particular use of it done in xen_mk_ulong.